joebidenpresidentforever46/Kimberly-Nicole-Vito/README.md

 <h3 align="center">Current High School Student who likes Joe Biden</h3>

 ## About Me
 I'm Kimberly Nicole Vito (Kim), and I like to code, make aesthetics, and get inspo from social media.
-As you all know, I love Joe Biden so all I do is support him by coding.
-I also play violin and piano, do work.
+As you all know, I love Joe Biden, so I support him by coding.
+I also play violin and piano and do work.
+I love playing volleyball outside and somewhat get lazy a bit and rest.